Shankersinh Vaghela

-Shankersinh Laxmansinhji Vaghela (born 21 July 1940) is an Indian politician and former Chief Minister of Gujarat.
-He was the Leader of Opposition in 13th Gujarat Legislative Assembly.
+Shankersinh Vaghela (born 21 July 1940) is an Indian politician and former Chief Minister of Gujarat.
+He was also the Leader of Opposition in 13th Gujarat Legislative Assembly.

 Vagela started his political career with the Jana Sangh, which later merged into the Janata Party in 1977.
-After Janata Party split into various factions, Vaghela became a senior leader of the Bharatiya Janata Party (BJP).
+After Janata Party split into various fractions, Vaghela became a senior leader of the Bharatiya Janata Party (BJP).
 In 1996, he broke away from the BJP and formed the Rashtriya Janata Party.
 He served as the Chief Minister of Gujarat from 1996 to 1997.
 Later, his party merged with Indian National Congress (Congress).
-On 21 July 2017, he left congress and resigned from the post of the leader of opposition.
+On 21 July 2017, he left Congress and resigned from the post of the leader of opposition.
 He formed new outfit Jan Vikalp Morcha which contested but did not win any of the seats in 2017 Gujarat Legislative Assembly election.
 He was a member of the Nationalist Congress Party in 2019-20.

 He has also served as a Member of Parliament, having been elected to the 6th, 9th (1989-1991), 10th, 13th and 14th Lok Sabhas.
 He was also a member of the Rajya Sabha from 1984 to 1989.
 He served as the Union Cabinet Minister of Textiles from 2004 to 2009 in the First Manmohan Singh Cabinet.
 He represented the Kapadvanj constituency in the Gujarat legislative assembly from 2012 to 2017.